 Japanese auto safety parts manufacturer Takata is one of the world’s largest airbag suppliers.
-While airbags are designed to prevent injuries and fatalities, Takata airbags have the dubious distinction of causing at least 14 deaths and more than 150 injuries.
+While airbags are designed to prevent injuries and fatalities, Takata's have the dubious distinction of causing at least 23 deaths (15 in the U.S.) and more than 290 injuries worldwide.

-Tens of millions of U.S.-sold vehicles contain Takata airbags that are ticking time-bombs, capable of exploding and sending metal shrapnel shooting into the cabin upon deployment.
-(Use the NHTSA’s VIN look-up tool to find out if your vehicle is involved in the Takata recall.)
+Tens of millions of U.S.-sold vehicles contain Takata airbags that are ticking time bombs, capable of sending metal shrapnel shooting into the cabin upon deployment.
+To find out if your vehicle might contain these dangerous airbags, use the NHTSA’s VIN look-up tool.

-Airbag-related injuries and even deaths are not unheard of.
+Airbag-related injuries and even deaths do happen.
 The safety devices are deployed with an explosive outburst that, on rare occasions, breaks noses and bones, and causes spinal injuries.
-But the injury risk is mostly limited to short-statured people, children, and the elderly.
-Generally, the number of lives saved and injuries prevented through airbag use far outweighs the slight risk they pose.
+But the injury risk is usually limited to short-statured people, children, and the elderly.
+Generally the number of lives saved and injuries prevented through airbag use far outweighs the risk they pose.

-Takata airbags are a different story entirely.
-A design defect with the airbag inflator—a metal cartridge containing chemical propellant—can cause the inflator to rupture and shoot out metal shards.
-To date, Takata airbag shrapnel has killed 16 people worldwide and injured at least 150.
+Takata airbags are a different story.
+A design defect with the airbag inflator—a metal cartridge containing chemical propellant—can cause the inflator to aggressively deploy the airbag or even rupture and shoot out metal shards.
+To date, Takata airbags have killed 23 people worldwide and injured at least 290.

 A Democratic Senator described the deadly Takata airbag flaw as “in effect a live hand grenade in front of a driver and a passenger.”